Packing is a stressful process

 Keeping it simple

-After the first round of sketching, I realized that, for a task such as moving, users would most likely prefer to work with a tool that they were already familiar with, rather than something that they would have to learn before using.
-Because of this, it was evident that the best solution would be to modify an existing product.
+For a task such as moving, users would prefer to work with a tool that they were already familiar with, rather than something that they would have to learn before using.
+Because of this, the best approach would be to modify an existing product.

 I created a variety of rough models in order to better assess how the product would appear in a three-dimensional space, as well as its overall comfort for the user.